CardealRusso/Tiny-Webui/README.md

 - Communication between the C and the page (Through Websocket)

 Why:
-- 4.5kb hello world exe
+- 4.5kb hello world exe (3.5kb with upx)
 - Small, clean, readable and hackable code
 - No dependencies besides a browser